metacall/gsoc-2023/submissions/windows-ci-pkspyder007.md

 ### Phase 1: Setup and Configuration
 The biggest blocker for starting the development of the project was to have the build running locally for windows to test changes since changes code and waiting for the CI to run was not efficient and consistent.

-I created a local environment that mimics the CI pipeline by updating the tools(scripts) that are responsible to build the metacall core.
+I created a local environment that mimics the CI pipeline by updating the tools (scripts) that are responsible to build Metacall core.

 I have written an article on [How to seetup Metacall development environment on windows](https://www.codu.co/articles/setting-up-metacall-development-environment-on-windows-jxk6iltl) to make it easier for new contributors to get up and running soon with the project.